 Hibernation is an important part of tortoise management.
 It is part of the seasonal variation and gives tortoises a natural rest.
 If tortoises do not hibernate, the increased metabolism and food intake could lead to abnormal growth.
 When the days get shorter and the environmental temperatures decrease, tortoises get ready to hibernate.
 Hibernation can be a critical time for a tortoise and careful planning is necessary for a successful outcome.
 Our tortoise hibernation care sheet provides more information here.

-Every year your rabbit is vaccinated against two fatal infectious diseases: Myxomatosis and Rabbit Haemorrhagic Disease (RHD-V1).
+Every year your rabbit is vaccinated against three fatal infectious diseases: Myxomatosis and Rabbit Haemorrhagic Disease (RHDV1 and RHDV2).

-The new RVHD2 vaccine will provide the necessary protection and help towards preventing this disease from spreading further.
+A new triple vaccine is available at CityVets and is strongly recommended this for all indoor and outdoor rabbits.
+The new vaccine will provide the necessary protection and help towards preventing this disease from spreading further.